RakhithJK/dbeaver-dbeaver-wiki/Data-Import-and-Replace.md

 (3,'Japanese','2006-02-15 05:02:19.0');
 ```

-If we try to execute this request twice, then the second time we get the following error: SQL Error [1062] [23000]: Duplicate entry '1' for key 'language_insert.PRIMARY' (This message may look different in other databases).
+If we try to execute this request twice, we will get the following error: SQL Error [1062] [23000]: Duplicate entry '1' for key 'language_insert.PRIMARY' (This message may look different in other databases).

-Let's take a new .csv file with the following content and try to use replace methods
+Let's take a new .csv file with the following content and try to use the replace methods.

 ```sql
 "language_id","name","last_update"